aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/replace-text-on-particular-page/_index.md

 import com.aspose.note.SaveFormat;
 ```

-## Step 1: Load the OneNote Document
+## Step 1: load the onenote document
-Load your `.one` file into an Aspose.Note `Document` object.
-Adjust the `dataDir` variable to point to the folder that contains your source notebook.
+The `Document` class is Aspose.Note’s top‑level object that represents a single OneNote file in memory.
+After instantiating it, you can read, modify, or save the notebook.

 ```java
 // The path to the documents directory.